Accessibility in Syncfusion Angular Components

 Accessibility standards

-• WCAG 2.2 - The Web Content Accessibility Guidelines (WCAG) provide guidelines developed by the World Wide Web Consortium (W3C) to ensure web content is accessible to people with disabilities.
-WCAG 2.2 establishes a framework of accessibility principles and their associated success criteria.
-The level of accessibility conformance achieved by a web application is determined by the extent to which it meets these success criteria, categorized into three levels: A, AA, and AAA.
+• WCAG 2.2: These Web Content Accessibility Guidelines provide standards by the World Wide Web Consortium (W3C) to ensure web content is accessible to people with disabilities.
+WCAG 2.2 establishes a framework of accessibility principles and success criteria classified into three levels: A, AA, and AAA.

-• Section 508 - It is a set of guidelines for making electronic and information technology (EIT) accessible to people with disabilities.
-These standards apply to federal agencies in the United States, and they are based on the Web Content Accessibility Guidelines (WCAG).
+• Section 508: Guidelines that ensure electronic and information technology are accessible to people with disabilities, primarily for federal agencies in the United States, based on WCAG.

 • WAI-ARIA - WAI-ARIA stands for “Web Accessibility Initiative - Accessible Rich Internet Applications.”
 It is a set of technical specifications and guidelines developed by the World Wide Web Consortium (W3C) as part of the Web Accessibility Initiative (WAI).
 WAI-ARIA is designed to enhance the accessibility of dynamic web content, particularly web applications and rich internet applications (RIAs), for people with disabilities.
 WAI-ARIA provides a set of roles, states, and properties that can be added to HTML elements to provide additional context and information about the purpose and behavior of those elements.
 This can help assistive technologies better understand and interpret web content and interact with web applications.